rigetti/pyquil/docs/source/start.rst

 In the following sections, we'll cover gates, program construction & execution, and go into detail about our Quantum Virtual Machine, our QPUs, noise models and more.
+Jump to :ref:`basics` to continue.

 .. _quickstart: